AntonioLiu97/Langevin_Oscillators/README.md

 $$

 $F(t)$ is a customizable drive function.
-In both models, odeint is used to integrate in the absence of noise, otherwise Euler–Maruyama method is used.
+In both models, odeint is used to integrate in the absence of noise.
+Otherwise Euler–Maruyama method is used to integrate SDEs.

 ![example](example.png)